sergif-github/Python-Course/README.md

-# Python Course Repository
+# Python Course

-Welcome to the Python Course repository!
+Welcome to the Python Course!
 This free repository is designed to provide a comprehensive Python programming course for beginners.
 Whether you're new to programming or have some experience, this course will help you learn and improve your Python skills.

 **Happy coding and enjoy the Python course!**